 Whether you are looking for things to do in Reading, Pennsylvania in the summer or the winter, the city has professional sports to keep you busy.

 In the summertime, the Reading Fightin Phils play at FirstEnergy Stadium.
 They are the AA affiliate of the Philadelphia Phillies, so it’s a great chance to catch a game for a great price and see some of tomorrow’s stars.

 In the winter, the Reading Royals, an affiliate of the Philadelphia Flyers, play at Santander Arena in downtown Reading.
-The Royals are one of the top teams in their league for attendance, so games are always a fun time.

 Located near Kutztown, Crystal Cave was the first show cave in Pennsylvania.

 Tours are offered seasonally and take visitors into this beautiful underground world.
 The cave is known as Crystal Cave because of the crystalline formations that line the walls of the cave.